dievus/AWeSomeUserFinder/README.md

 - "iam:CreateRole"
 - "iam:AttachRolePolicy"

-An example policy is included in the files named "example_policy.json" in the example_policy directory.
+An example policy is included in the files named "example_assume_role_policy.json" in the example_policies directory.

 Additionally, an AWS access key and AWS secret key are required.
 See this link for information on obtaining them - https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html